Partager

 Emerging Leaders Corps helps rising stars shape their vision of a more equitable, inclusive city

-Seventeen participants—nominated by city officials and local civic, cultural, education, business, and economic development leaders—attended the program’s eight shared-learning sessions.
-Through facilitated discussions, breakout group activities, and presentations by subject matter experts, these emerging leaders learned about using research and data to inform policies, building relationships, fostering critical and creative problem solving, and assessing consequences and trade-offs.
+Twenty-six participants—nominated by local civic, cultural, education, business, and economic development leaders, city officials, and participants from the first ELC cohort—attended the program’s eight shared-learning sessions.
+Through facilitated discussions, breakout group activities, and presentations by subject matter experts, these emerging leaders deepened their experience in using research and data to inform policies, build professional networks, foster critical and creative problem-solving, and assess consequences and trade-offs when making important decisions.

-Anjali Chainani, Ph.D., founder and CEO of Anavi Strategies and former policy director for the city of Philadelphia, and Vaughn Ross, founder of Rvesta Consulting and former deputy chief of staff to Philadelphia Mayor Jim Kenney, led the sessions, along with Pew experts.
+Anjali Chainani, Ph.D., founder and CEO of Anavi Strategies and former policy director for the Philadelphia mayor’s office, and Vaughn Ross, founder of Rvesta Consulting and former deputy chief of staff to then-Philadelphia Mayor Jim Kenney, led the sessions, along with Pew experts.

-Over the course of the program, participants developed their visions for the city’s future.
-And in the final session, in April, they shared with policymakers and civic leaders their action plans for advancing those visions through continued learning, collaboration, and advocacy.
+Over the course of the program, each participant developed a vision for the city’s future.
+And in the final session in June, they shared with policymakers and civic leaders their action plans for advancing the progress they envision through continued learning, collaboration, and advocacy.

 The curriculum

-For the eighth and final session, the emerging leaders showcased their visions for Philadelphia and received their ELC certificates.
-They were encouraged to invite guests to join them for this informal graduation gathering.
+At the final session, the emerging leaders showcased their inspiring visions for Philadelphia and received their ELC certificates.
+For celebration and community, they invited guests to join them at the informal graduation gathering.
+The participants’ visions covered a diverse range of impactful topics, from creating greener public spaces to enhancing voter education and addressing affordable housing.